-A Message from Middle School Director, Ilse Norris:
+A message from Director of Middle School, Ilse Norris:

 Dear Visitation Middle School families,

-As always, it is my privilege to partner with you and to work with your daughter in this excellent school.
+As always, it is a privilege to partner with you and to work with your daughter in this wonderful school.

 Director of Middle School